siegeon/magic.lambda.crypto/README.md

 Hence, the *only* thing that is in plain sight in the above encrypted message, is the fingerprint of the public key that was used to encrypt the message.
 Only after the message is decrypted, the signature for the message can be retrieved, together with the fingerprint of the key that was used to sign the message.
-Hence, what would normally be a more complete process, is the after decrypting the message, also verify that the signature originates from some trusted party - Such as illustrated below.
+Hence, what would normally be a more complete process, is that after the receiver decrypts the message, he should also verify that the signature originates from some trusted party - Such as illustrated below.

 ```
 // Recipient's key.